cheetohVT/Autopilot-HAADDJRushJob/README.md

 # Autopilot-HAADDJRushJob
-Solution to aid in faster Autopilot Hybrid Join
+Solution to aid in faster Autopilot Hybrid Join, by driving computer object creation in AAD as a result of domain controller audit events.

 .Synopsis